owntone/owntone-server/docs/library.md

 ## Pipes (for e.g. multiroom with Shairport-sync)

 Some programs, like for instance Shairport-sync, can be configured to output audio to a named pipe.
-If this pipe is placed in the library, forked-daapd will automatically detect that it is there, and when there is audio being written to it, playback of the audio will be autostarted (and stopped).
+If this pipe is placed in the library, OwnTone will automatically detect that it is there, and when there is audio being written to it, playback of the audio will be autostarted (and stopped).

-Using this feature, forked-daapd can act as an AirPlay multiroom "router": You can have an AirPlay source (e.g. your iPhone) send audio Shairport-sync, which forwards it to forked-daapd through the pipe, which then plays it on whatever speakers you have selected (through Remote).
+Using this feature, OwnTone can act as an AirPlay multiroom "router": You can have an AirPlay source (e.g. your iPhone) send audio Shairport-sync, which forwards it to OwnTone through the pipe, which then plays it on whatever speakers you have selected (through Remote).

 The format of the audio being written to the pipe must be PCM16.